-b) Course data - Once the course is set it is always good to have clear communications between the RC signal boat and mark set boats in monitoring the wind speed and direction.
+- b) Course data Once the course is set it is always good to have clear communications between the RC signal boat and mark set boats in monitoring the wind speed and direction.
 This assists the RC to decide if there is needed a possible change or shortening of the course.
 Data on the length of the course, wind direction and wind strength also need to be collected for scoring purposes.

-Note that length of the course is not needed when Time-on-Time scoring method is used.
-However, it is always good to have this information which is easily obtained using GPS technology.
-It may be calculated from the Lat-Lon positions of starting, rounding, and finishing marks along the course or directly from the GPS instrument on the distance to the mark set boat.
-Regardless, the length of the course shall be recorded to a precision of 0.01 NM.

-c) PCS course construction - When PCS is used the wind direction of each leg should be recorded.
+The length of the course may be calculated from the Lat-Lon positions of starting, rounding, and finishing marks along the course or directly from the GPS instrument on the distance to the mark set boat.
+Regardless, the length of the course shall be recorded to a precision of 0.01 NM. - c) PCS course construction When PCS is used the wind direction of each leg should be recorded.
 The wind direction data should be monitored at the RC signal boat by gathering information from the mark set boats and other RC boats on the course.
 All course data should be recorded on a log such as this: